 They conduct eye examinations, diagnose and treat eye diseases and injuries, and identify conditions affecting the eye.
 Doctors of optometry also perform certain surgical procedures.
 They work in a range of settings, from general-practice community health centers to pediatric specialty clinics.
-Optometry is a rewarding field that combines the satisfaction of improving people’s ability to see with a flexible schedule, a position that garners respect in the community, and leads to a stable lifestyle.
+Optometry is a rewarding field that combines the satisfaction of improving people’s ability to see with a flexible schedule, service to the community and a stable lifestyle.

-Yes, you’ll need to complete a four-year graduate degree program in optometry at one of the colleges of optometry.
-After you earn your graduate degree, you’ll need to pass the licensure examination in order to practice optometry.
+Yes, you’ll need to complete a four-year doctoral degree program in optometry at one of the colleges of optometry.
+After you earn your professional degree, you’ll need to pass the licensure examination in order to practice optometry.